stmilne/icds_docs/docs/handling-data/file-storage.md

 - **scratch**  – for temporary storage of large files.  scratch is *not backed up*, and files with a last modified time stamp older than 30 days will be *automatically deleted*.

-Additionally, PI-owned **group** storage directories are availalbe for purchase.
+PI-owned **group** storage directories are available for purchase.
 These are designed for collaborative work or group level software.

 Files in home, work, and group are backed up by a sequence of daily "snapshots" which are kept for 90 days.
 To have files restored from a snapshot, email Client Support at <icds@psu.edu>.